 Molly Jagger is a brand that specializes in outdoor recreational products.
 It is based in the Ozark Mountains and adopts its name from the original ‘Mollyjoggers Fishing & Hunting Club’, circa 1890.

-The list of products they sell include: Scrimshaw Knife Kit, Bear & Son Knife + Scrimshaw Kit, CCC Legacy Bandana, Woodland Jones Cap, Timer Jones Cap, Fingerling Fish Knife, CCC Oxford Pennant, Storm Matches, Ice Box, Hook & Knife Sharpening Stone, Ozarks 1900 Bandana, Smallmouth Bass 1900, Canvas Field Bag, Red Stag Knife, Riverside Chair, Hounds Matches 2-Pack, Bear Bottle Opener, Safety Matches, Playing Cards, Sportsmans All-weather Journals, etc.
+The list of products they sell includes: Scrimshaw Knife Kit, Bear & Son Knife + Scrimshaw Kit, CCC Legacy Bandana, Woodland Jones Cap, Timer Jones Cap, Fingerling Fish Knife, CCC Oxford Pennant, Storm Matches, Ice Box, Hook & Knife Sharpening Stone, Ozarks 1900 Bandana, Smallmouth Bass 1900, Canvas Field Bag, Red Stag Knife, Riverside Chair, Hounds Matches 2-Pack, Bear Bottle Opener, Safety Matches, Playing Cards, Sportsmans All-weather Journals, etc.

 All of these aforementioned products can be seen right on the homepage of their website, giving you a perfect view of their specialized items.
 The great thing about this website is the vintage look it provides while maintaining modernity.
 It’s a perfect balance.
 It definitely feels like a store that is owning its legacy.

 The site provides a unique, detailed account of the store’s legacy and keeps the green color prevalent throughout, a nod to their outdoor business and nature.
 Colors play a big part in branding and they’ve definitely learned how to use it to their advantage here.

 Skullcandy is an audio company that specializes in headphones, earphones, hands-free devices, audio backpacks, MP3 players, and other related products.
 Launched in 2003 and headquartered in Park City, Utah, it was born on a chairlift.